Dental Tourism - Philippines

 The Philippine Dental Act sets out the framework for the regulation, control and supervision of the dental industry.
 In practice, this is achieved through a Board of Dental Examiners, a Council on Dental Examination, and a Council for the Advancement of Dental Research.
 Responsibility for academic programs vests in the Board of Dentistry via the Professional Registration Commission.
 Successful graduates are subject to a Code of Conduct laid down by the Philippine Dental Association.

 These regulatory guidelines ensure that suitably trained and registered dentists in are competent to provide international level implant, veneer, crown and bridge treatments.
 Dental Travel Services is proud to present the very best of these on our pages.
 We have checked them all personally, and assure you of their very best attention at all times.

 Getting There for Dental Care

 The island nation is superbly well equipped to welcome visitors searching for the best in dental care.
-The main point of international entry is Ninoy Aquino International Airport in Manila (IATA: MNL, ICAO: RPLL).
+The main point of international entry is Manila's Ninoy Aquino International Airport (MNL).
 From there, an excellent transportation system waits to ferry you to your comfortable accommodation, or to escort you to over one hundred airports across our lovely archipelago.